sarah-bluhm-at-aalto/predictSD/readme.md

 # predictSD
-**Prediction of cellular objects in 2D/3D using StarDist<sup>(1,2)</sup> and collection of label information into a data table.** The collected information includes object positions, maximal areas, volumes, and also means, SDs,  channel intensities.
+**Prediction of cellular objects in 2D/3D using StarDist<sup>(1,2)</sup> and collection of label information into a data table.** The collected information includes object positions, maximal areas, volumes, and multiple intensity variables.
 The data can automatically be saved in LAM-usable format, if so wanted.
 PredictSD can also be used to collect information on objects within TIFF-images from any segmentation source when provided together with the intensity images and if each label in the segmentation images is marked by a single, unique value.

 ### Installation